logiaking/shopify-related-products/README.md

 This was set up as a repeatable field that outputs a JSON string e.g - ["product-1", "product-2"] where product is the product handle.

+Set up as snippet named "related-products.liquid" and inject with {% render "related-products" %}